JesseBetts/RemoteRepo/journal.md

  rule was think of a solution before you bring up a problem to a supervisor.

  Date: 1/28/2025 -Subject Team Work!!: Today I learned about the importance of working as a team.
 The image of the swing in the tree really helped me understand that everybody has a different understanding what the final project should look like so communication is key to get the results you want.

+Date: 2/4/2025 - Subject Product Design:
+A lot of work goes into making a product.
+If you are going to implement something you better be sure what you are doing.
+Don't be like the guy who built his deck over the railroad tracks.
+Synchronous: happening at the same time
+Asynchronous: not happening at the same time